francesca-pizzighini/KnittingCounter/readme.md

 ## The Idea
 When I started thinking about the project I decided that I didn't want it to be anonymous or worthless.
-After thinking about how I use counters in my life I decided to build something I could use in the future.
+After thinking about how I use counters in my life I decided to build something that I could use in the future.

 ### Why knitting
 In the last year I developed a huge passion on knitting and i discovered how important is keeping count (literallly) of your work.
 I didn't need anything complex for my work, but I couldn't find an application that truly satisfy me with the working and the design.